fastruby/blog/_posts/2020-10-09-from-sprockets-to-webpacker.markdown

 ### 3rd Party Assets in Gems

 Some assets are added by gems, but, similar to the styleguide, it's easier to integrate them with Webpack if we use an equivalent Yarn package.
+For example, the `rails-ujs` JavaScript module is provided by the `rails` gem, but it's easier to integrate it with Webpack using the `@rails/ujs` [package](https://yarnpkg.com/package/@rails/ujs) instead.

 ### Reorganization and Reconfiguration